akka/akka/akka-docs/src/main/paradox/persistence-query-leveldb.md

 # Persistence Query for LevelDB

+## Dependency

+To use Persistence Query, you must add the following dependency in your project:

+@@dependency[sbt,Maven,Gradle] {
+  group=com.typesafe.akka
+  artifact=akka-persistence-query_$scala.binary_version$
+  version=$akka.version$
+}

+This will also add dependency on the @ref[akka-persistence](persistence.md) module.

+## Introduction

 This is documentation for the LevelDB implementation of the @ref:[Persistence Query](persistence-query.md) API.
 Note that implementations for other journals may have different semantics.

-## Dependencies

-Akka persistence LevelDB query implementation is bundled in the `akka-persistence-query` artifact.
-Make sure that you have the following dependency in your project:

-@@dependency[sbt,Maven,Gradle] {
-  group="com.typesafe.akka"
-  artifact="akka-persistence-query_$scala.binary_version$"
-  version="$akka.version$"
-}

 ## How to get the ReadJournal